|Nutritional Guidelines (per serving)|

 - 1/2 cup coarsely chopped pecans

 - 2 cups fresh chopped cranberries

-- 2 to 3 tablespoons of orange zest (from 3 oranges)
+- 2 to 3 tablespoons orange zest, from 3 oranges

 - 4 tablespoons melted butter

 - 1 to 1 1/2 cups powdered sugar, or more, as desired